cscorley/triage/paper/sections/03_changesets.md

 [@Corley-etal_2014], a technique that has shown useful for feature location [@Corley-etal_2015].
-We choose to train the model on changesets, rather than another source of information, because they also represent what we are primarily interested in: language being used by committers.
+We choose to train the model on changesets, rather than another source of information, because they also represent what we are primarily interested in: language used by committers.
 While a snapshot corpus of source code has documents that represent a program, a changeset corpus has documents that represent programming.